photo credit: Read McKendree

 There’s no bad place to drink a good margarita.
 And at Tinker Taco Lab, you can have one next to a stream while you eat barbacoa tacos on homemade tortillas.
 This counter-service Mexican spot has nice outdoor seating, and is also connected to Peace, Love & Cupcakes if you want to get something sweet on your way out.

-Oriole 9 has an artsy feel, inspirational quotes written on chalkboards, and plenty of vegan options.
+Oriole 9 has an artsy feel, with inspirational quotes written on chalkboards, and plenty of vegan options.
 In other words, it’s not the spot to bring someone who you’re trying to convince that Woodstock isn’t all tie-dye and Birkenstocks.
-But it is the pace to bring someone who wants a great burger, bucket of fried chicken, or huevos rancheros.
-They’ve set up a bunch of tables in the alleyway next to the restaurant, which you can make use of Friday-Monday from 5-8pm.
+But it is the place to bring someone who wants a great burger, bucket of fried chicken, or huevos rancheros.

-You might buy this brand of bread at the Union Square Farmer’s Market, but it’s possible you don’t know they have brick and mortar cafes sprinkled around upstate.
-The location in Woodstock is small, but a good stop for coffee and a pastry, especially when you can sit at a table on the patio, which is open every day from 7am-5pm.
+You might buy this brand of bread at the Union Square Greenmarket, but it’s possible you don’t know they have brick-and-mortar cafes sprinkled around upstate.
+The location in Woodstock is small, but a good stop for coffee and a pastry.
+Their other locations are in Kingston and Rhinebeck if one of them suits your weekend getaway better.

 The Mud Club

-On weekends from 9am-3pm, stop by the takeaway window at The Mud Club is the perfect morning stop for coffee, pastries, and bagels.
-It’s basically in a gorgeous Hudson Valley backyard, with a bunch of benches and giant rocks where you can spend a couple hours planning an afternoon hike or a move to Woodstock.
+The Mud Club is the perfect morning stop for coffee, pastries, and bagels.
+It’s basically in a gorgeous Hudson Valley backyard, with a bunch of benches and giant rocks where you can spend a couple of hours planning an afternoon hike or a move to Woodstock.
 If you swing by at night from Friday to Sunday you can order a sourdough pizza, and if you’re in Beacon you should check out their second location.

 Peekamoose is an even better restaurant than it is a word, and that’s saying a lot.
 We’d put it alongside Cucina as a must-visit for dinner if you’re spending the weekend around Woodstock or Phoenicia.
-The space feels like a giant ski lodge, with two options for seating: the dining room’s more formal, with reservations available by calling 845-254-6500, and a nice deck with plenty of first come, first served outdoor seating.
-As for the food: the menu seems to have been created to make you want to order everything - think short ribs, rigatoni and meatballs, and wood-grilled octopus.
+The space feels like a giant ski lodge, with two options for seating: make a reservation for the more formal dining room, or head to the deck where there's plenty of first-come, first-served outdoor seating.
+As for the food: the menu seems to have been created to make you want to order everything—think wood-grilled octopus and homemade gnudi.

-As much as you’ll feel like you’re walking into Portlandia Goes To Woodstock, it’s pretty much impossible not to love this place.
-The menu is full of stuff you want to eat, including breakfast all day with pancakes that need to be part of any order.
+As much as you’ll feel like you’re walking into Portlandia Goes To Woodstock, it’s pretty much impossible not to love Phoenicia Diner.
+The menu is full of stuff you want to eat, including all-day breakfast with pancakes that need to be part of any order.
 The inside has a quintessential diner feel, but if you arrive to a long wait on the weekend, don't hesitate to order at the food truck and dine at the picnic tables.
 Your corned beef skillet or Catskills po'boy will be just as delicious.

 The Prospect Restaurant

-The people behind the hotel Scribner’s Lodge used a formula discovered by many Williamsburg expats before them: buy an old, run-down Hudson Valley building, make it look like Brooklyn, and the people will come.
+The people behind the Scribner’s Lodge used a formula discovered by many Williamsburg ex-pats before them: buy an old, run-down Hudson Valley building, make it look like Brooklyn, and the people will come.
 Scribner’s is a beautiful space, with impressive views of Hunter Mountain on display from the floor-to-ceiling windows in the hotel’s restaurant, Prospect.
-The housemade pastas, cheeseburger topped black truffle aioli, and cocktails are all delicious, as are all of the desserts.
-They’re not accepting reservations, but you can call 518-628-5150 to check their availability.
+The smoked trout caesar, lamb burger with beet yogurt, and cocktails are all delicious, as are all of the desserts.

-If we lived in Saugerties, the people working at Miss Lucy’s would probably know our first names, our dogs’ middle names, and the fact that we’re not at all ashamed by the fact that we like dipping our fries in mayo.
+If we lived in Saugerties, the people working at Miss Lucy’s would probably know our first names, our dogs’ middle names, and the fact that we’re not at all ashamed of the fact that we like dipping our fries in mayo.
 You can’t go wrong with anything on the comfort food-leaning American menu, but you should give a little extra consideration to the turkey confit, andouille, and shrimp jambalaya with cornbread.
-They’re currently open Wednesday-Saturday from 12-8pm and Sunday from 12-7pm, and whenever you come, try their bloody mary.
+And whenever you come, try their Bloody Mary.

 Olsen & Company

-This studio-sized fancy market looks like it was picked up and moved from East Williamsburg.
-They stock local, artisanal grocery items, and serve coffee, sandwiches, salads, and sides.
-It’s an ideal place to pick up something for the road when passing through Saugerties, or to get supplies for a picnic, but if you need to stretch your legs, they have indoor and outdoor seating also make it a good option if you’d rather eat off something other than your lap.
+This studio-sized fancy market stocks local, artisanal grocery items, and serves coffee, sandwiches, salads, and sides.
+It’s an ideal place to pick up something for the road when passing through Saugerties, or to get supplies for a picnic, but if you need to stretch your legs, they have indoor and outdoor seating, too.

 Slices of Saugerties